Michael Cooper (footballer)

-Club career
+Career

+Plymouth Argyle

-Michael Cooper made his professional debut in a League One game away to Blackburn Rovers aged 18 years and 6 days old.
+Michael Cooper made his professional debut for Plymouth Argyle in a League One game away to Blackburn Rovers aged 18 years and 6 days old.
 With starting goalkeeper Kyle Letheren going off injured, Cooper came on for the second half, as the game finished 1–1.
 He was also a key member of the Plymouth Argyle Youth Team who reached the last 16 of the FA Youth Cup, making crucial saves in victories over Manchester City and Burnley in 3rd and 4th rounds of the competition.

 On 17 December 2019, Cooper signed a new long-term deal at Plymouth Argyle, until the end of the 2021–22 season.

 On 5 September 2020, Cooper started in the first match of the Argyle season, playing Queens Park Rangers in the first round of the EFL Cup.
 Argyle won 3–2 after a spectacular performance from Cooper.
 Cooper held onto the starting position for the 2020–21 season.

 In April 2021, Cooper signed a new long-term deal with Argyle, signing on until 2024.
 He was also voted Young Player of the Season 2020–21 by Plymouth Argyle supporters, coming second in the senior vote to squad Vice-Captain, Joe Edwards.

 The following season he received the EFL League One Golden Glove (jointly with Wycombe's David Stockdale) for keeping the most clean sheets, having kept 18 clean sheets across 46 league games.
-He was also named as Plymouth's Player of the Season and in the PFA League One Team of the Year.
+He was also named as Plymouth's Player of the Season and in the EFL League One Team of the Year.

+Sheffield United

+On 15 August 2024, Cooper joined Sheffield United for an undisclosed fee.
+Upon arrival, he became their first-choice goalkeeper following the departure of Wes Foderingham on 30 June.
+On 24 August, Cooper made his debut in a 1–1 draw away at Norwich City.